cinnabar-forge/node-meta/README.md

 - Interactive CLI for easy management of project settings.
 - Supports updating project metadata such as name, description, and version.
-- Automated version management including patch, minor, and major updates.
+- Automated version management including dev, patch, minor, and major updates.
 - Git integration for committing changes, tagging versions, and pushing updates.

 ## Getting Started